The 20 Best Pulmonary Veno-Occlusive Disease Doctors Near Me in Maryland, US

 Offers Telehealth

 Matthew Lammi, MD MSCR is an Associate Professor of Medicine and part of the Interstitial Lung Disease (ILD) Program.
 Dr. Lammi obtained his medical degree from Temple University School of Medicine and did his internal medicine, pulmonary, and critical care training at Temple University Hospital.
 He then joined the faculty at LSU in New Orleans, where he served as the Director of the Comprehensive Pulmonary Hypertension Center.
 He joined Johns Hopkins in 2023.
 He currently serves as the Associate Director of the Johns Hopkins Pulmonary Fibrosis Foundation Care Center and is the Associate Program Director for the Advanced Lung Disease Fellowship.
 His research focuses on the intersection between ILD and pulmonary hypertension, particularly in patients with systemic sclerosis.
 He is currently a co-Principal Investigator for a clinical trial of therapy for scleroderma associated pulmonary hypertension supported by the Department of Defense Peer Reviewed Medical Research Program.
 He is active in numerous societies and serves as the Chair of the Research Committee for the Pulmonary Hypertension Association.
 Dr. Lammi is rated as an Advanced provider by MediFind in the treatment of Pulmonary Veno-Occlusive Disease.
-His top areas of expertise are Pulmonary Hypertension, Sarcoidosis, Systemic Sclerosis (SSc), Interstitial Lung Disease, and Lung Transplant.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Pulmonary Hypertension, Sarcoidosis, Systemic Sclerosis (SSc), Interstitial Lung Disease, and Lung Transplant.
+Dr. Lammi is board certified in American Board Of Internal Medicine.

 Advanced in Pulmonary Veno-Occlusive Disease